Admissions and transfers to secondary school

 • Leave your child’s name on the waiting list at that school in case a place becomes available

-• Choose another school school with places available.
-If you do this your child’s name can stay on the waiting list at the school of your choice
+• Choose another school with places available.
+If you do this your child's name can stay on the waiting list at the school of your choice

-• You also have the right of appeal to an Independent Appeal Panel
+You also have the right of appeal to an independent appeal panel

 How do waiting lists work?

-You should check individually with voluntary aided schools to check if their waiting lists will be held beyond 31 December 2012.
+You should check individually with voluntary aided schools to check if their waiting lists will be held beyond 31 December 2024.

-This page was last updated on 31 August 2011
+This page was last updated on 2 November 2023